Codudegithub/CS253_Car_Rental_System/README.md

 # CS253_Car_Rental_System
+##Instructions to Run
+- ⁠Save the files in a directory, say ⁠ x ⁠.
+- ⁠Open your terminal and go to directory ⁠ x ⁠.
+- Type the following commands in the terminal:

+⁠   g++ solution.cpp -o runner.exe
+  ./runner.exe
+   ⁠
+- The code will now run
+- Make sure all csv files are in x as well, and are named as in repository

 ## Overview
 - This software allows three types of users to log in: Manager, Customer and Employee.
 - The Manager is unique and has credentials (ID,Pwd,Name)=("M001","1234","John")